-Dickinson-in-Moscow participants carry out a research project in conjunction with a course on Russian culture, literature, history, or politics taught at RUSH in Russian, for Russian students.
-Students will audit the course and then choose a topic for their research, appropriate to the focus of the course, and have it approved by the professor.
-Students will regularly meet with the professor, who will serve as the project's advisor, as they work on a research paper in Russian.
-The project and the course is overseen by the Resident Director of the Dickinson-in-Moscow program.
-Prerequisites: 250, 255, 265
+280 (spring 2011, exceptions possible based on language skill) Research Project in Russian History or Politics The independent research project is carried out in conjunction with a course on Russian history or politics taught at RSUH in Russian, for Russian students.
+Dickinson-in-Moscow participants will audit one such course during their second semester in Moscow.
+Students will choose a topic for their research, appropriate to the focus of the course and have it approved by the professor who teaches the course.
+Students will regularly meet with the professor who will serve as the project's advisor.
+The project will be overseen by the Program Coordinator of the Dickinson-in-Moscow program.